awsdocs/amazon-forecast-developer-guide/doc_source/getting-started.md

 # Getting Started<a name="getting-started"></a>

 To get started using Amazon Forecast, you do the following\.
-+ Create an Amazon Forecast dataset and import training data\.
++ Create an Forecast dataset and import training data\.
-+ Create an Amazon Forecast predictor\.
++ Create a Forecast predictor\.
 The algorithm that you choose, trains a predictor using the datasets\.
 You specify both the algorithm and dataset when you create the predictor\.
 + Generate a forecast\.

 In this exercise, you use a modified version of a publicly available electricity usage dataset to train predictors\.
 For more information, see [ElectricityLoadDiagrams20112014 Data Set](https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014)\.
 The following are sample rows from the dataset: